Agrudi/Agrudi/README.md

 <img src="https://komarev.com/ghpvc/?username=Agrudi&style=flat-square&color=blue" alt=""/>
 </div>

 👋 Hi there!
 I'm Durga, a dedicated financial professional and data science enthusiast.
-Currently mastering Computational and Applied Mathematics with a focus on Data Analytics.
+Currently mastering in Computational and Applied Mathematics with a focus on Data Analytics.
 Experienced Financial Analyst.
 Proficient in R for data analysis, modeling, and visualization.
 Let's dive into the world of finance and data together! 💼📈 #DataScience #FinanceEnthusiast